How to Conduct Financial Health Checkups for Clients: Complete Guide for Financial Advisors

 Strategic Tax Management:

-Withholding and Estimated Tax Review:
+TDS and Advance Tax Review:

-• Quarterly estimated payment adequacy
+• Quarterly advance tax payment adequacy for business income

-• State tax planning for multi-state residents
+• Multi-state tax planning for clients working across states

-Year-End Tax Strategies:
+Financial Year-End Tax Strategies:

 Professional Meeting Structure and Client Communication